elenasacristan/treebooks/README.md

 This page will display the books that the user have added to the shopping cart and will give the user the option to update the number of days selected or remove the books completely.

 Then it will display the total to pay.
-A £5 deposit by book will be added to the total price and that deposit will be refunded once the book is returned.
+A £5 deposit per book will be added to the total price and that deposit will be refunded once the book is returned.

 The user will have the option to proceed to the payment by clicking the 'checkout' button or continue searching for other books by clicking the button 'keep looking'.